 CHRISTLETON STUDENTS CELEBRATE AN EXCELLENT SET OF GCSE RESULTS!

 Throughout the last two years, we have increasingly focussed on identifying and meeting specific individual needs.
-I firmly believe that this approach has borne real success in their achievements which will bode well for the next stage in their education, work or apprenticeships.
+I firmly believe that this approach has borne real success in students achieving the results they have, and it will really help to prepare them for the next stage in their education, work or apprenticeships."

 Commenting on the results, Darran Jones, said:

 "I am incredibly proud of our students’ success.
 This year was a highly unfair way for them to end their time at High School and we all shared their feelings of disappointment at the way their school year ended.

 Nonetheless, all staff and governors were hopeful that the students in this Year group would get the results they deserved and they have clearly achieved this.
 Despite the challenges of the last few months, it is particularly pleasing that their hard work over the whole course of their GCSE studies has been rewarded.